HackTestes/NVML-GPU-Control/README.md

 ## Support

-I will be suporting this program as long as have NVIDIA GPUs (especially bacause I am also dogfooding it).
+I will be suporting this program as long as I have NVIDIA GPUs (especially bacause I am also dogfooding it).
 Don't expect new features as it has everything currently I need, but you can suggest new features that you think is useful (note that the focus is energy and temperature control to increase **stability**).
 You can expect however bug fixes from me so my project remains compatible with the latest versions of NVML.

 If I loose the need for this software (aka change my hardware), I will make sure to update this notice.